FluxML/Flux.jl/docs/src/training/training.md

 ## Loss Functions

 The objective function must return a number representing how far the model is from its target – the *loss* of the model.
-The `loss` function that we defined in [basics](../getting_started/basics.md) will work as an objective.
+The `loss` function that we defined in the [getting started](../getting_started/neural_nets_from_scratch.md) guide will work as an objective.
 In addition to custom losses, model can be trained in conjuction with the commonly used losses that are grouped under the `Flux.Losses` module.
 We can also define an objective in terms of some model: